cyprianos/css-grid-presentation/README.md

 Introduction to 2D layouts in CSS Grid
 ====

 Krakow, 30.07.2018

 ### Motivation
-finally, 2d layouts are first-class citizen tricks vs support
+* finally, some real solution to 2d layouts
+* tricks vs support
-CSS Grid is well supported in new browsers
+* CSS Grid is well supported in new browsers
-CSS becomes production standard in couple years
+* CSS will becomes production standard in couple years

 ### Questions:
-* how many folks does use flexbox?
+* How many folks does use flexbox?
 * who still uses float:left or inline block?
+* who uses CSS Grid on production?

 ### What we did previously?
-* <table>
+* table
-* <div style="float:left">
+* float:left
 * display: inline-block
 * column-count: 3;
 * calc(100% - 80px);